SaltwaterC/mime-magic/README.md

 It provides just a simple [file(1)](http://linux.die.net/man/1/file) wrapper.
 The file(1) source tree is provided along with this package.
 It is built during the installation process.
 The module aims to use the latest available file version along with the up-to-date magic database.

 The Windows version of file(1) is bundled with the package.
-It is a native binary build with MinGW.
+It is a native binary built under cygwin 1.7.

 ## Installation